-Each individual tenant space is required to have means of egress to the outside or to the mall based on occupant loads calculated by using the appropriate occupant load factor from Table 7.3.1.2.
-Each individual anchor store is required to have means of egress independent of the mall.
+Each individual tenant space is required to have means of egress to the outside or to the mall based on occupant loads calculated by using the appropriate occupant load factor from Table 14.8.1.2 of this code.
+Each individual anchor store is required to have means of egress independent of the mall. ^fSee A.14.8.1.2 of this code.

-Of this code